 13 oz Egg Beaters

-Follow instructions below.
+Follow the instructions below.
 Use a scoop to make even rolls, each about 3.8 oz.
-Add a few drops of water to a tsp of egg beaters and use your fingertips to smooth the surface and brush with a bit of egg.
+Add a few drops of water to a tsp of egg beaters, use your fingertips to smooth the surface, and brush with some eggs.
 Sprinkle with sesame or poppy seeds if desired.
 Cut a shallow X into the top before baking for 60 minutes.

-As soon as they are done, poke a hole with a sharp knife in each and put back in oven with the door open so they cool slowly and don’t deflate.
+As soon as they are done, poke a hole with a sharp knife in each and put them back in the oven with the door open so they cool slowly and don’t deflate.

 Preheat oven to 350°F.

 Boil the water and oil together, add the dry ingredients, and stir with a wooden spoon to mix well.
 Allow to cool slightly and, using a handheld beater, beat in the eggs, one at a time.
 Allow to rest for a few minutes.

 Line a sheet pan with parchment or Silpat.
 Portion dough into balls using a disher, drop into wet hands (with oil or water), and gently roll into a ball.

 For (about 20) bite-sized cream puffs, use a very small disher and bake for 25-30 minutes; for (10-12) dinner rolls or larger cream puffs, use a medium-sized disher and bake for about 40 minutes; for (5-6) larger rolls for sandwiches, use a large disher and bake for 50-60 minutes.
 Bake until golden.

 For cream puffs, allow to cool completely, then cut open and gently hollow out the soft interior using a spoon.
 Fill with whipped or pastry cream.